All dogs over 6 months old must be registered with Council and microchipped. This is a legal requirement under the Dog Control Act 2000.

 - All dogs over 6 months of age

-- Council registration with annual renewal
+- Council registration — renewed annually

 Annual renewal:

-- Registrations expire 30 June each year
+- Dog registrations expire on 30 June each year.

-- Council sends renewal notices as a courtesy
+- Council sends renewal notices as a courtesy to currently registered owners before the due date.

-Microchipping Explained
+Microchipping

 Tasmanian Animal Registries